purduesigbots/pros-docs/v5/okapi/tutorials/walkthrough/autonomous-movement-basic.rst

      // Drive toward second goal
      chassis.moveDistance(1500);

 If you'd like to set movements in real life units, that's possible as well.
-Just use the appropriate suffix for the units that you would like the movement to occur in.
+Just pass in the drive's gearset and dimensions, and then use the appropriate suffix for the units that you would like the movement to occur in.

 .. highlight: cpp